nathanbish/CUSG-Law/Statutes/Title I: Governance & Institutional Structure/Chapter 2: Legislative Council/README.md

 (b) All Council of Colleges and Schools (CCS) Senators shall submit an activity report to e-time during the same time cycles that executive staff members submit their reports.
 Reports shall include activities conducted within each senator’s respective school.

 (c) Failure to submit a report within seven days of the end of the reporting period shall count as the equivalent to a Legislative Council meeting absence.
 Disciplinary action shall be assessed according to applicable CUSG by-laws.

+## §1.2.7 – Distribution of Legislative Compilation to Incoming Councilmembers

+**Enacted by** 55 LCB 02 (2001)

+**Text:**

+(a) The CUSG office managers shall update a compiled and indexed document of all laws passed by the Legislative Council, excluding bylaw changes, at the end of each legislative session.

+(b) This document shall be distributed to all members of the Legislative Council at the start of each new session.